brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 	* __Hypervisor access by AWS employees__ is logged/audited + requires MFA + access strictly controlled.
 This cloud management plane is specially designed, built, configured and hardened.
 	* __Guest OS (EC2) are controlled by customers__ with full root over accounts, services and apps running on EC2.
 AWS has no right to access EC2s.
 	* _AWS IS NOW SHIFTING ITS PHYSICAL SERVERS FROM XEN HYPERVISOR TO LINUX KERNEL-BASED VIRTUAL MACHINE (KVM) OPEN-SOURCE HYPERVISOR_.

+EC2 - Auto Scaling
+* __EC2 Auto Scaling__ helps ensure you have the correct min/max number of EC2 instances available to handle load for your application.
+Collections of EC2 instances = __Auto Scaling Groups__.
+* __VPC Endpoint for Auto Scaling__ is available to allow you to call the EC2 Auto Scaling API from within your VPC without sending traffic over the internet (powered by __AWS PrivateLink__).
+* __Security Groups__ apply to an Auto Scaling group = all instances within ASG are subject to the Security Group rules.

+EC2 - Internal instance logging
+* __Record running processes__: by using AWS Systems Manager Run Command to send a list of running processes to an S3 bucket.
+* _CloudWatch CANNOT record running processes in an EC2, only EC2 metrics like CPU utilization_.

 Container security:
 1. __Don't store secrets__